bernhardAxonIvy/doc/source/engine-guide/integration/cluster/container.rst

   # Add your projects bundled in an application zip file
   ADD --chown=ivy:ivy application/target/application.zip /var/lib/axonivy-engine/deploy/application.zip

+  # Creates a files directory that can be mounted to a docker volume to be shared between cluster nodes
+  RUN mkdir -p /var/lib/axonivy-engine/files && chown -R ivy /var/lib/axonivy-engine/files

 See also our example configurations on GitHub for :link-url:`NGINX <docker-scaling-nginx>` and :link-url:`HAProxy <docker-scaling-haproxy>`